slevithan/regex/README.md

 ### Flag `n`

 Flag <kbd>n</kbd> gives you *no auto capture* mode, which turns `(…)` into a non-capturing group but preserves named capture.
-It's always implicitly on.
+It's always implicitly on, though it doesn't extend into interpolated `RegExp` instances (to avoid changing their meaning).

 Motivation: Requiring the syntactically clumsy `(?:…)` where you could just use `(…)` hurts readability and encourages adding unneeded captures (which hurt efficiency and refactoring).
 Flag <kbd>n</kbd> fixes this, making your regexes more readable.

 > Flag <kbd>n</kbd> is based on .NET, C++, PCRE, Perl, and XRegExp, which share the `n` flag letter but call it *explicit capture*, *no auto capture*, or *nosubs*.
 In `Regex.make`, the implicit flag <kbd>n</kbd> also disables numbered backreferences to named groups in the outer regex, which follows C++.
-Referring to named groups by number is a footgun, and the way named groups are numbered is inconsistent across regex flavors.
+Referring to named groups by number is a footgun, and the ordering of named group numbers is inconsistent across regex flavors.

 > Aside: Flag <kbd>n</kbd>'s behavior also enables `Regex.make` to emulate atomic groups and recursion.